2nd Air Refueling Squadron: Strategic Air Command

 In August 1953, the squadron was stood down and all of its KB-29s were transferred to Tactical Air Command.
 The crews were sent to various training schools.
 In October, the first KC-97G Stratotanker arrived, the last of 22 new aircraft in January 1954.
 Although propeller-driven, the KC-97s were significantly faster than the KB-29s and were designed for aerial refueling.
 The planes were designed to refuel SAC's B-47E Stratojet swept-wing medium bomber, with the 2d Bombardment Wing began to receive also in 1953.

 On 6–7 August 1954, KC-97s from the 2d ARS refueled B-47s during "Operation Leap Frog", a 10,000 mile non-stop flight from Hunter to French Morocco and back to Hunter.
 The KC-97s were forward deployed to Lajes Field, Azores prior to the B-47s leaving Hunter.
 On the return flight back, Kindsley Field, Bermuda was the forward deployment point for the 2d ARS.
 This demonstrated the capability of the KC-97 and B-47 to perform together.
-For the next decade, the squadron carried out routine REFLEX deployments to SAC bases French Morocco, as well as training flights in the United States.
+For the next decade, the squadron carried out routine Operation Reflex deployments to SAC bases French Morocco, as well as training flights in the United States.
 In the late 1950s, the jet-powered KC-135 Stratotanker was developed, and with the retirement of the B-47 from SAC service, the 2d Air Refueling Squadron was inactivated in April 1963 concurrently with the move of SAC out of Hunter.

 On 19 September 1985, the 2nd Air Refueling Squadron was consolidated with the 2d Observation Squadron (Medium), a unit that was last active 2 April 1946.
 This action was directed by Department of the Air Force Letter DAF/MPM 662q Attachment 2 (Inactive Units), 19 September 1985.
 The Consolidated Unit retained the Designation of 2d Air Refueling Squadron, Heavy", and the consolidation gave the SAC organization a history dating to 1915.

 The squadron was re-activated on 3 January 1989 as part of the 2nd Bombardment Wing at Barksdale Air Force Base, Louisiana as part of a SAC reorganization of its KC-10 Extender tanker fleet to have 2 squadrons of 10 tankers each.
 It was equipped with KC-10s transferred from the 32d Air Refueling Squadron.